zyd5csi8/Tableau-10-Desktop-QA/README.md

 - Reference Line Uses Parameter (fixed numbers)?
 (True)

-- How to lable multiple fields in a graph? (drag both the field into label)
+- How to label multiple fields in a graph?
+(Drag both the field into label)

-- The tableau desktop automatically creates a hierachy of data part.
+- The tableau desktop automatically creates a hierarchy of data part.
 Can we change the order without using any field?
 (Yes)

 - If we create a set, then how and where it will save?
 (In the data pane as a calculated field)

 - When you drag a measure and a dimension in the view, what is the order of the tree map?
 (Lower value in the bottom right and higher value in the top left)

-- How do we save ad-hoc calculation? (drag it in the measure or dimension and rename)
+- How do we save ad-hoc calculation?
+(Drag it in the measure or dimension and rename)

 - In data blending, relational data field is required in visualization of the data (No)